fanpu/website/_pages/cmu-online.md

 ---

 ### Machine Learning
+The machine learning courses in this section generally assumes working knowledge of probability, statistics, calculus, and linear algebra.
+10-701 Introduction to Machine Learning or 10-715 Advanced Introduction to Machine Learning are the recommended pre-requisites for most of these courses if you do not have taken any prior machine learning classes.
+Both of these introductory courses are also available in the table below.

 {% include cmu_course_table.html courses=site.data.cmu_online.ml_courses %}

 ---

 ### Computer Systems
+15-213 Introduction to Computer Systems is a required course for all CS majors in CMU, and is the pre-requisite for all subsequent systems classes.
+It is a good place to start if you are new to computer systems.
+In most other universities, this class is usually referred to as an operating systems class.

 {% include cmu_course_table.html courses=site.data.cmu_online.systems_courses %}

 ---

 ### Computer Science Theory
+15-251 Great Ideas in Theoretical Computer Science is the introductory CS theory class taken by CS majors in their first year, and would be a good place to start if you are new to CS theory.
+All subsequent theory classes assumes knowledge from 15-251.

 {% include cmu_course_table.html courses=site.data.cmu_online.theory_courses %}

 ---